codebyhema/Asset_Manager/README.md

 # Asset Manager

-Welcome to the **Asset Manager** project — a **subscription-based web app** built to manually track and manage your assets.
+Welcome to the **Asset Manager** project — a **subscription-based web app** built to track and manage your assets.
 Users can add, edit, and visualize their assets, generate reports, and personalize their profile — all in one place.

 <hr style="border: 0.2px  #ccc;"/>